ccorsi/learning/resume/appservers.md

 product with the new features that will be implemented in the WebLogic Applcation Server and WebSphere Application Server.

+# Other Types of Servers

+While the above web and application servers are most of the servers that I have worked with.
+They are not the only types of servers that I have worked with.
+There are other servers that I have worked with, these include ActiveMQ and ServiveMIX for instance.

 # Conclusion

 While I've gain knowledge with many different web and application servers, this knowledge was mainly acquired within a